Windows of Little Tokyo

-Little Tokyo transforms into an outdoor art exhibition with 11 artworks displayed on windows across our historic, 134-year-old Japanese American neighborhood.
-See 11 visions of the past, present, and future of Little Tokyo!
+Little Tokyo transforms into an outdoor art exhibition with 10 artworks displayed on windows across our historic, 135-year-old Japanese American neighborhood.
+See visions for the future of First Street North—a block critical to the past, present, and future of Little Tokyo!

 Angelica Villegas & Jen Cienfuegos

 Cat Chiu Phillips

 Far East Lounge

 J Morey Co.